 “Freud was lucky the S.S. men reading his commendation did not perceive the heavy sarcasm lurking in it.
 Nothing would have been more natural than to find his words offensive.
 Why, then, at the moment of liberation, take such a deadly risk?
 Was there something at work in Freud making him want to stay, and die, in Vienna?
 Whatever the deeper reason, his ‘praise’ of the Gestapo was Freud’s last act of defiance on Austrian soil,” Peter Gay, Freud’s biographer

 Rubin brings that time back to life by forcing us to confront Nazism in the domestic setting.
 The memory of Freud’s little defiance and ultimate survival brings some small comfort when trying to make sense of it all.
-Anisa Topan reviews the show below.
+Anisa Topan reviews:

 It was a process of discovery, finding Rubin’s paintings amongst Freud’s most treasured possessions in his home.
 Some of the paintings on canvas, linen and paper almost blended into the bookshelves of his study.
 It was only upon closer inspection that you found Rubin’s paintings with faces blurred out onto bodies, dotted around.
 As you started to discover them, you realized that these were jarring works of art.
 Rubin had painted scenes of Nazi propaganda with faceless bodies offering up a subtext of fear, persecution and ultimate destruction.